 The UCSF Department of Urology is committed to offering the highest quality urologic care and innovative research programs.
 The following studies are taking place in our department's clinical trials office.
-If interested to join any of the studies, please call 415-514-0554 or email: [email protected] or [email protected].
+If interested to join any of the studies, please call 415-353-7348 or email: [email protected] or [email protected].
 For the PATH study, please contact Sylvia Zhang (contact info below).

-(Your participation in a clinical trial is voluntary.
-The information you provide will be confidential, and individual information will not be released.)
+Your participation in a research study is voluntary.
+The information you provide will be confidential, and individual information will not be released.

 Exercise may delay prostate cancer progression

 UCSF investigators have reported that brisk walking or other aerobic exercise and intake of specific foods may delay or deter progression of prostate cancer.
 To expand on these exciting results, we are conducting research to examine whether personalized exercise and diet programs alter prostate cancer biology or reduce the risk of progression.

 AS Exercise RCT: A Randomized Clinical Trial of Exercise versus Usual Care among Men Opting for Active Surveillance for Prostate Cancer

 We are conducting a clinical trial of tailored exercise for men choosing active surveillance for early stage/low grade prostate cancer.
 This study is open to men who are on Active Surveillance for localized prostate cancer.
 Participants assigned to the intervention will receive a four-month home-based personalized exercise prescription, free exercise coaching, and a heart-rate monitor.
 Participants will be asked to come on site 2-3 times; those who complete all study assessments may earn up to $500.

 AS Exercise Observational Study: An Observational Study of Exercise among Men Opting for Active Surveillance for Prostate Cancer

 We are conducting a study of cardiopulmonary fitness among men choosing active surveillance for early stage/low grade prostate cancer.
 This study is open to men who are on Active Surveillance for localized prostate cancer.
 Participants who complete the one-time study assessment will receive $100.